-How would you apply the "Vito Russo Test" to films that you have seen? - 2.
-In viewing the film, Vito: The Life of Gay Activist Vito Russo and the reviews, what would be your own action plan to make a difference in advocating for LGBTQ young people through the use of film, media, and documentaries?
-Here is the link to http://vitorussomovie.com/
+How would you apply the "Vito Russo Test" to films that you have seen? - After viewing Vito: The Life of Gay Activist Vito Russo (http://itorussomovie.com/) how would you go about advocating for fair representation of any maligned community through the use of film, media, and documentaries?